JackBadawy/Hedonic-Calculator/README.md

 ### PDF Generation

-The application includes functionality to generate and download a PDF version of Bentham's essay "An Introduction to the Principles of Morals and Legislation".
+With help from the book 'PDF Explained: The ISO Standard for Document Exchange' by John Whitington, this application includes functionality to generate and download a PDF version of Bentham's essay "An Introduction to the Principles of Morals and Legislation".
 Key features include:

 - Dynamic PDF generation with proper formatting
 - Chapter-based organization